A Wholistic View of Continual Learning with Deep Neural Networks: Forgotten Lessons and the Bridge to Active and Open World Learning: Critically surveying and bridging three perspectives

 \emph{\textbf{Forgotten lesson 4:} Data and task ordering are essential.
-Although this forms the quintessence of active learning it is yet untended to in continual learning.}
+Although this forms the quintessence of active learning it is yet untended to in continual learning.} \\

 It is well known that each dataset instance does not contribute equally to the overall objective.
 This forms the foundation and rationale behind active learning.
-In general, when conducting active learning queries, there is a trade-off between exploring the unknown space and exploiting more of the already known to avoid misclassification \cite{Joshi2009}.
+In general, when conducting active learning queries, there is a trade-off between exploring the unknown space and exploiting more of the already known to avoid misclassification \citep{Joshi2009}.
 Alas, the implications of the latter statement are more nuanced and go beyond the simple question of whether a certain subset spans the entire data distribution.
-As an example, Joshi et al. \cite{Joshi2009} found certain active learning strategies to benefit primarily from creating a class imbalance, as more difficult classes might require a denser sampling than others.
-Bengio et al. \cite{Bengio2009} have similarly found that sorting data in a curriculum that introduces classes into the training process according to their difficulty improves the obtained accuracy.
-Recently, Hacohen et al. \cite{Hacohen2020} have empirically observed that deep neural networks seem to build such a curriculum inherently during the training process.
-Consistently across multiple architectures, they always learn the same examples first when given access to the entire dataset, even though the mini-batch stochastic gradient descent shuffles the data differently every time.
-Intuitively, this notion of learning according to some measure of complexity seems only natural, as describing some inputs necessitates less complex and nuanced patterns than others.
+As an example, \citet{Joshi2009} found certain active learning strategies to benefit primarily from creating a class imbalance, as more difficult classes might require a denser sampling than others. \citet{Bengio2009} have similarly found that sorting data in a curriculum that introduces classes into the training process according to their difficulty improves the obtained accuracy.
+Recently, \citet{Hacohen2020} have empirically observed that deep neural networks seem to build such a curriculum inherently during the training process.
+Consistently across multiple architectures, they always learn the same examples first when given access to the entire dataset, even though the mini-batch stochastic gradient descent shuffles the data differently every time. \citet{Pliushch2022} have subsequently observed that this phenomenon can be correlated to increase/decrease in various image measures and statistics.
+This notion of learning according to some measure of complexity seems intuitive, as describing some inputs necessitates less nuanced patterns than others.

-Even though there is significant empirical evidence that data selection and task order plays a vital role for any learned algorithm, modern deep continual learning, to the authors' astonishment, seem to pay little attention to a careful experimental design.